AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/analytics.md

 ## Validate with Assurance

 Using the [Assurance](assurance.md) you can confirm that you're sending an experience event, the XDM data is correct and the Analytics mapping is happening as expected.

-For example:
+1. Review the [setup instructions](assurance.md#connecting-to-a-session) section to connect your simulator or device to Assurance.

-1. Send a productListAdds event.
+1. Send a **[!UICONTROL productListAdds]** event (add a product to your basket).

 1. View the ExperienceEvent hit.